 23 – Keep Your Online Store Fresh and Updated

-Both human consumers and search engines require fresh updated content.
+Both human consumers and search engines require freshly updated content.
 So be sure to update your e-commerce site frequently.
 Be sure to prominently feature new products or sales, and remove outdated items from your store.

 24 – Focus on Your Product Images

 Yes, we know that like most of us you have a smartphone.
 But please don’t use it to take your product images!
-In order to maximize your online sales your product images must be the best that they can be.
+In order to maximize your online sales, your product images must be the best that they can be.
 Consider hiring a professional photographer if you don’t feel comfortable handling this on your own.

 25 – Straightforward Product Descriptions